 Here we have the ghostly women who originate from Celtic Mythology.
-They are usually noted for their voices, due to either being hauntingly hypnotic, or filled with horrible screams usually Sadly Mythtaken for a sonic attack.
-Traditionally, hearing a banshee wail is a Portent of Doom.
+They are usually noted for their voices, which are either hauntingly hypnotic wails, or blood-curdling screams.
+Traditionally, hearing a banshee wail is a Portent of Doom, though this is often Sadly Mythtaken for the wail itself being a sonic attack or Brown Note that causes death.

 They are also prominent in Irish legends, where many of the more well-known banshee stories come from, as being a type of fairy typically connected to a single family.
 Their screams were due to mourning for members of the family who died, which often served to inform others of their loved one's death.
 There have been stories of banshees haunting families even as late as the 19th Century.